Sending Domain Bounce Addresses

 Domain: surveys.example.com

-Setting it up is as simple as creating the CNAME displayed in the sending domain page and then pressing verify.
+Setting it up is as simple as creating the records displayed in the sending domain page and then pressing verify.
 If there is a value in the bounce domain box and it does not verify, the domain will not verify.
 If the box is blank, verification will be skipped and survey invitations will use a SmartSurvey domain for the Return-Path.

 Was this guide helpful?